MariusRugan/bearchoke/README.md

 Cloud Foundry:

 	$ -Dspring.profiles.active=mongodb-cloud,redis-cloud,rabbit-cloud
 Finally, the app has been configured to use a custom domain.
-Please edit your /etc/hosts file and add dev.bearchoke.com.
 You can verify that the bearchoke-server web application is running by going to http://dev.bearchoke.com:8080 in your browser.

 Next, you have to start the bearchoke-frontend application.
 Type the following in a new Terminal / Command Prompt window: